networkit/networkit-website/src/networkit-day.rst

 ---------------------------------------------------------------------------------------------------------------

-We are happy to announce that **NetworKit Day** will be held on **October 15, 2020** via zoom (todo: link).
+We are happy to announce that **NetworKit Day** will be held on **October 15, 2020** via zoom.
 The goal of this day is to both present NetworKit to people who don’t know it yet and to update more seasoned users and developers about the new features, which have grown quite a bit over the last years.
 Also, in this meeting we wish to discuss future development directions and receive feedback on the current status of NetworKit.
-If you would like to attend or receive further information, feel free to send an e-mail to (someone).

 **Preliminary program**: